1 / 10

 Expect the supply of Skoda Citigo-e iV models to increase substantially towards the end of the year as the first batch of cars turn a year old and come onto the used market.
 It’s also worthwhile comparing cars across the country, as the take up of electric cars is higher in bigger urban areas such as London, increasing demand and raising prices.

 Trim levels and standard equipment

-With just two versions of the Citigo-e iV available, it shouldn’t take long to decide between the two.
+With just two versions of the Skoda Citigo-e iV available, it shouldn’t take long to decide between the two.
 The standard specification on the SE model is good, with essentials like climate control and Bluetooth so you can connect up the Move&Fun app.
-However, the fast charge CCS system is an essential, so you either need to pay the £700 to upgrade an SE with this feature or move up to the SE L version.
+However, the fast charge CCS system is an essential, so you either need to pay the £700 to upgrade a Skoda Citigo-e iV SE with this feature or move up to the SE L model.

-The SE L adds bigger alloy wheels, heated seats and mirrors, automatic wipers and headlights plus some visual upgrades to the exterior and interior, but doesn’t include features like cruise control.
-If you go for an SE L we’d also suggest adding the winter pack, which adds a heated windscreen.
+The Skoda Citigo-e iV SE L adds bigger alloy wheels, heated seats and mirrors, automatic wipers and headlights plus some visual upgrades to the exterior and interior, but doesn’t include features like cruise control.
+If you go for a Citigo-e iV SE L we’d also suggest adding the winter pack, which adds a heated windscreen.

 What is the electric range of the Skoda Citigo-e iV?